IMUN - Immune Therapeutics

 And here are a few of the important slides from www.cytocom.com/investors/

-IMUN owns 12.8% of Cytocom as of June 30, 2017.
-Keep in mind that Cytocom is a private company, and these Powerpoints have not been updated in a very long time.
+of Cytocom as of June 30, 2017.
+Keep in mind that Cytocom is a private company, and these Powerpoints have not been updated since 2015 it looks like.
 They could be further along (possibly past Phase 2) and we likely wouldn't know about it until they update the IMUN shareholders.
 We were quoted this in mid March 2017 (see 8-k/a in March), which means we are likely further along then this Powerpoint indicates...
 "Following Launch of Lodonal, Management to Provide Greater Detail Over Pipeline of its Various Drugs in the Approval Process both with the FDA and Internationally"